Keyword Difficulty Tools

 As explained in their page on the Moz Keyword Difficulty tool, they also use a proprietary approach to measuring KD.

-The Moz KD score incorporates:
+The Moz difficulty score for keywords incorporates:

 - Page Authority (PA)